kmahon37/plex-dvr-waker/README.md

   --version-check-interval=DAYS    (Default: 30) The number of days between checking for a newer version of this
                                    application.

+  --offset=SECONDS                 (Default: 15) The number of seconds to wakeup the computer before the next scheduled
+                                   recording time or Plex maintenance time.
+Applies to the 'wakeup', 'sync', and 'monitor' tasks.

   --database=FILE                  (Default: <Plex local application data path or %LOCALAPPDATA%>\Plex Media Server
                                    \Plug-in Support\Databases\com.plexapp.plugins.library.db) The Plex library